abhimp/abhimp.github.io/_wpages/pages/experiences.md

 ## VDX.TV
 #### Senior Engineer // Remote, India // 2021 -

 {:.text-justify}
+VDX.TV is an online advertisement provider.
+We serve advertising to websites and Internet TVs.
+While we have a vast product line in online advertisement, I work in the team directly responsible for serving advertisements on websites or Internet TVs.
+The company's revenue depends on the availability and performance of our servers.

 ## Rovi Incorporation
 #### Software Engineer // Bangalore, India // 2012 - 2015